ScottMorse/PyMusician/README.md

 * Modes spelling algorithm refactored
 * Support for custom modes with new optional parameters for Mode instances (see docs)
+* Notes can be compared with all comparison operators

 # Getting started
 ## Prerequisites